Look Up and Get Connected

 Look Up and Get Connected – Remembering Before

-I am starting to forget what it was like to be in a world where no matter where you were you could push a button and read, watch or communicate with almost anything and anybody.
-There was once a time that if you wanted to ask a friend if they wanted to go out for ice cream, play basketball or have fun, you went to their house and you asked them.
-I mean you actually went to their house in person and asked them.
+I am starting to forget what it was like to be in a world where, no matter where you were, you could push a button and read, watch, or communicate with almost anything and anybody.
+There was once a time when if you wanted to ask a friend if they wanted to go out for ice cream, play basketball, or have fun, you went to their house and asked them.
+I mean, you actually went to their house in person and asked them.
 I remember a time when a friend or family member experiencing a particularly difficult time in their life, we would go and sit down with them drink, some tea or coffee and hold their hand.

 Look Up and Get Connected Video by Gary Turk